paul4477/f3k-dashboard/README.md

  - Event selection (currently filtered to just UK F3K events)
  - View of round/group info - to easily answer the perpetual questions of "What group am I in?"
- - View of live round timer with details of prep-time, flying vs non-flying time, landing window etc
+ - View of live round timer with details of prep-time, task, flying vs non-flying time, landing window etc
  - End of round time submission
  - Basic view of current standings, updated each round